 The Richland County Department of Government and Community Services is dedicated to providing the most accurate and essential information to Richland County citizens.
 GCS is an education hub for citizens.
-GCS provides two types of data:

 GCS provides the following educational services:

 - Educational Presentations

 - Studies on Richland County

 - Getting to Know Your County Council Representative

 - Learn about the role and responsibilities of County Council and how you can work with them to make Richland County a desirable place to live, work, play, and learn.
 In this presentation, citizens will learn how the County is districted, how to determine which Councilmember represents them, how to learn more about their Councilmember, and how to get in touch with Councilmembers.

 - Working in local government can be rewarding-both personally and professionally-and employment opportunities are available!
 Using the Government Career Cluster created by the Midlands Education & Business Alliance (MEBA), this presentation will introduce students and job seekers to the various careers in local government, the education and experience required, and some of the related positions in Richland County.
 Attendees will learn how to search and apply for career opportunities with Richland County.